Private Sector &Procurement Supply Management &Treatment Bill Brieger | 05 Oct 2014 04:11 am

 Licensed chemical sellers and antimalarial prices in northern Ghana under the affordable medicines facility

 The recently concluded Global Health Systems Research Symposium in Cape Town featured a number of abstracts that touched directly or indirectly on malaria.
-Malaria services and movement toward malaria elimination cannot be achieved in a country without a strong health system that involves both communities, program staff and policy makerglobalsymposium_logoss.
+Malaria services and movement toward malaria elimination cannot be achieved in a country without a strong health system that involves both communities, program staff and policy makers.

 Below is an abstract by Heather Lanthorn of the Harvard School of Public Health on the AMFm program testing in Ghana.
 Other abstracts will appear subsequently.